uw-it-aca/uw-foodalert/README.md

 For all of your commits, please write out a description of the changes made and the rationale behind their implementation in the commit details.

-Once you have finished work on a branch, push it to gihub and submit a pull request for review by one of the project's maintainers.
+Once you have finished work on a branch, push it to Github and submit a pull request for review by one of the project's maintainers.
 For the branch to be merged, both sets of unit tests should pass along with a pycodestyle check.
-To improves likelihood of your pull request being acceptd, run these locally before pushing (it may be worth setting up a git hook).
+To improve the likelihood of your pull request being accepted, run these locally before pushing (it may be worth setting up a git hook).

-### Webpack

-During development, you may find it convenient to have webpack watching your files in the background and compiling them as they change.
-To do this, run:

-`npx webpack --watch`

 ### Documentation